A letter arriving from Revenue notifying you of an Revenue audit will probably make your heart pump a little faster.

 “The most frequent example of this is claiming mileage expenses for travelling from home to work.”

 In order to fully get to grips with an audit, the key document to look at is the code of practice for Revenue audits.

-Final thought on surviving a Revenue audit: Don’t panic
+Final thoughts on surviving a Revenue audit: Don’t panic

-However, most importantly, Mee’s key advice is don’t panic.
+However, most importantly, Paul’s key advice is don’t panic.